Northern Madagascar Madagascar Travel Guide

 Several restaurants and bars in Ambatoloaka frequently host live musical acts playing Malagasy music or international covers.

-Ambatoloaka contains a couple of nightclubs that stay open late, popular with tourists and locals.
+Ambatoloaka has a small number of nightclubs that stay open late, popular with tourists and locals.

 Ambatoloaka is the main district for bars, offering a variety from lively to more relaxed beachfront options.